CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 ### Task 3: Register and Validate MFA

+In this task, you will configure and verify multi-factor authentication (MFA) for a user.
+This involves setting up MFA through text messages, registering your mobile phone, and completing the verification process.
+You will then sign in again to ensure that MFA is functioning correctly and confirm that the setup is complete.

 1. On the taskbar, select **Microsoft Edge**.

 2. In the address bar, enter **outlook.office.com** and press Enter.